 Black magic and coincidences

-At the start, there’s only one colour happening here - black.
+and at the start, there’s only one colour happening here - black.
 "Black Magic Team", the name of the rap group set up by Basengo, BraccoBrax, Enok Sainkel and DJ Nevahdie – aka Thibault.
 In the 2000s, the quartet releases some mixtapes recorded at Thibault’s home studio.
 "I'd always been interested in setting up something of my own ever since I started DJing".
 This initial homemade group is enough to whet his appetite.

 Thibault signs BraccoBrax, Basengo, Williman (another Onex rapper and friend) and Shaka (Basengo’s rapper cousin).
 The very first Colors production is released in 2010.
 "Ne m’regarde pas comme ça" by Shaka, a track that deconstructs the prejudices based on appearance.
 It quickly reaches 100,000 views on Youtube despite a mistake.
 "We released a version where the audio wasn’t mixed.
 But as it was so doing well that we didn’t want to lose the accumulated views, so we then released it on another channel.
 It was our first try, we were still very much amateurs", remembers Thibault.